zedttxj/SecOps/Access-Control-Definition/README.md

 - **Example:**  A firewall uses rules that allow or block traffic to all users equally

 ## 6. Risk-Based Access Control (RBAC, but different from Role-Based)
 - Grants access after evaluating risk.
 It evaluates the environment and the situation and makes risk-based decisions using policies embedded within software code.
 It uses machine learning to make predictive conclusions about current activity based on past activity.
+Or, it can sometimes use binary rules to control access.
 - **Example:**
   - If a user logs in from an unusual location, require extra authentication.
   - If a device is outdated or unpatched, limit its access.
 - Used in zero-trust security and fraud prevention.
+- Consider this scenario: an information system containing patient information and used by medical professionals.
+Doctors, nurses, and others working in the emergency room (ER) of a hospital need access to this data for any patient who shows up in the ER.
+The model attempts to evaluate risk by considering several different elements, such as:
+  - The environment: is the ER in this example.
+Within cybersecurity, the environment can include items such as the location using the IP address.
+Some low-risk IP addresses may internal IP addresses and internet-based IP addresses of users who have previously signed in.
+High-risk IP addresses could be from foreign coutnries, anonymized IP addresses, users signed in from two or more IPs in different countries, and users signed in from unfamiliar locations.
+  - The situation: is the medical emergency in this example.
+Moreover, the situation may include what a device is doing.
+Most IoT devices have predictable behavior.
+If an IoT device suddenly starts flooding a network with malicious traffic, the risk-based model could determine the device is now a high risk and block its access to a network.
+  - Security policies: software code that makes risk-based decisions based on available data.
+An organization would modify the choices within the software to support their needs.
+In this example, it consider this a low risk and grant full access to patient data to doctors and nurses.
+  - Two other things can be checked or required before the policy grants access:
+    - Multifactor Authentication
+    - Compliant Mobile Devices: the policy may require that smartphones and tablets meet specific security requirements.

 ## 7. Identity-Based Access Control (IBAC)
 - A subset of Discretionary Access Control.
 Systems identify users based on their identity and assign resource ownership to identities